Actaraman/alx-system_engineering-devops/README.md

-This is a project that shows stuff about devops
+This is the curremt main working directory for the devops system repo project